 At this point, some of you are rolling your eyes, and you’d be right to, because while I’ve been talking up The Book quite a bit, Strange Stories, Amazing Facts is just a collection of Reader’s Digest articles from the late 1960s and early 1970s.
 The articles that fired my youthful imagination were just summaries of summaries, recycled from back issues of a magazine I’ve still never seen outside of the confines of a doctor’s waiting room.

 But even the mightiest oak grows from a humble acorn.
 To me, the book was a map that guided my first faltering steps down the path of enlightenment, the spark that kindled my love of knowledge for knowledge’s sake.
 Even after I recognized it for what it was, I remained fond of it.
 It never had all the answers, but it had pointed me towards the right questions.

 “The Westward Urge” (p.
-216), an article about pre-Columbian explorers of America, briefly mentions Thorfinn Karlsefni.
-Our Series 5 episode “The Icelander” discusses the strange history surrounding a statue of Karlsefni in Philadelphia.
+216), an article about pre-Columbian explorers of America, briefly mentions Thorfinn Karlsefni (“The Icelander”).

 “The Ancestress of Man” (p.
-474) is an article about the Piltdown Man hoax.
-Our Series 9 episode “Dawson’s Creek” covered the same ground.
+474) is an article about the Piltdown Man hoax (“Dawson’s Creek”).

 - Strange Stories, Amazing Facts.
 Pleasantville, NY: Reader’s Digest Association, 1976.